tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/网络与安全/内网服务_intl_en.md

 ### Application Scenarios
 Private IP can be used for the communication between CLBs and CVM instances, and between CVM instances and other Tencent Cloud services (such as TencentDB).

-### Address Assignment
+### IP Allocation
-Each CVM instance will be assigned a default private IP address when started.
+Each CVM instance is assigned a default private IP address upon the launch.
 The private IP varies by the [network environment](https://intl.cloud.tencent.com/document/product/213/5227):
  - Classic network: private IP address is automatically assigned by Tencent Cloud and cannot be changed.
  - VPC: Tencent Cloud VPC CIDR currently allows you to use one of the following IP ranges, and the maximum and minimum masks are /16 and /28:
   - **10.0**.0.0 - **10.255**.255.255